dekarrin/ictiobus/docs/fishi-usage.md

 ### Sections

 FISHI statements are organized into three different types of *sections*.
-Each section has a header that gives the type of the section, followed by statements that have different structure based on the section they are in.
+Each section has a header that gives the type of the section, followed by some number of statements that have different structure based on the section they are in.

 Tokens sections have the header `%%tokens` and specify patterns for the lexer to use to find tokens in input text, as well as patterns that should be ignored.